compagnb/sp18-intermediate-py/wkNotes/wk3.md

 * You can also assign other functions when different keys are pressed.

 ### In-class Exercises/Challenges:
-    * Create a “Player” class that allows a user to navigate the maze created last week.
     * Create a “Player” class that controls a spaceship on the screen. (beginning of alternative version of space invaders)
     * Use Player class to create a 2 player game that controls 2 different spaceships on the screen.
     * Limit the players movement to the viewable screen size/maze boundaries.